AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/configure.md

 Before you migrate any data, you must create a Magento 2 module.

-1. Create a new Magento 2 module.
+1. Create a Magento 2 module.

    *  `<your Magento 2 install dir>/app/code/Vendor/Migration/composer.json`